-Video is both a blessing and a curse.
-If you’re trying to stand out from the crowd consider the following to help out.
+Video, and particularly animation is both a blessing and a curse.
+If you’re trying to stand out from the crowd with award winning content, and partnering with our Sydney based company … consider the following to help get you started.

 1) Add value

-Content needs to be relevant to your audience.
-Adding value that will convince the viewer to dedicate time to watching your video.
-The higher quality the animation is, the more likely you are to establish and build an effective connection with your audience … and lets face it that often means increased conversions.
+Video content needs to be relevant to your audience.
+Adding value that will convince the viewer to dedicate time to watching your story.
+The higher the quality of what viewers are presented with is more likely to establish and build an effective connection with your audience … and lets face it that often means increased sales conversions.

 2) Host video to your own domain